 - Create a business account and PayPal Facilitator account

 - Activate Instant Payment Notifications (IPN)

 Stripe integration thoroughly documented and is relatively easy to do.
-Also, it should be noted that its Customer support is extremely responsive.
+Also, it should be noted that Customer support is extremely responsive.

 One of the main advantages of Braintree — instant separate transfer.
 Single checkout with multiple items in a cart from different sellers.

 What is WePay?
-WePay is one of those payment systems that offer more of the same features but in more refined and elaborate form.
+WePay is one of those payment systems that offer more of the same features but in a more refined and elaborate form.
 Its main difference from PayPal is that WePay does the same thing without messing around.
 Unlike PayPal transactions which involve redirects to a third-party site — WePay keeps all in the house (something that costs additional 10-$35 on PayPal).

-If there is one contender for an old-school electronic payment system — then it is definitely Authorize.Net.
+If there is one contender for an old-school electronic payment system — then it is Authorize.Net.
 It also allows merchants to use third-party platforms for incoming payments with lowered fees.

 MangoPay offers a variety of options that allows merchants to set up automatic payouts through an electronic wallet for every participant of the process — from sellers to buyers.
 It also uses Know Your Customer processes and anti-money laundering checks.

 Because of its customization features, it fits best for international markets.

 Since the United Kingdom is a bit of an “an-sich” lately it is reasonable to add a payment solutions specifically for that country.
 WorldPay is a UK-based service that provides fast and safe transaction on standard fees.
 It offers a wide variety of paying options adapted to different countries and specifically for the UK.